digital-futures-academy/airport-challenge/README.md

 ## How to use

-In order to run this program, please clone the repository to your local machine.
+In order to run this program, please clone the repository to your local machine. <br>
 Make sure you have node.js installed and type `node specRunner.js` in your terminal to run the spec files, which will test the file containing the production code.

 ## User stories and domain models

-* First user story:
+* First user story:<br>
-As an air traffic controller
+As an air traffic controller <br>
-So I can get passengers to a destination
+So I can get passengers to a destination <br>
 I want to instruct the airport to land a plane
 ```
 Domain model: